gtoubassi/simple-raycasting/README.md

 intermediate strips.
 For example the map could identify each wall with a unique identifier and return that from the hit testing (Map.isWall).

-So consider the simple case where the user is looking at a single wall that covers the entire field of view.
+Consider the simple case where the user is looking at a single wall that covers the entire field of view.
 Do the ray casting on the left most strip and find the distance.
 Do it on the right most strip, find the distance, and do linear interpolation in between.
 If the wall IDs don't match bisect